kaiyuanw/MuAlloy/README.md

 where `${model}` can be one of `[singlyLinkedList, binaryTree, fullTree, handshake, nqueens, farmer, dijkstra]`.
-By default, `MuAlloy` reads the model from `experiments/models/${model}.als` and generates mutants to `experiments/gen/${model}` directory.
-The mutant killing test suite is saved at `experiments/gen/tests/${model}.als`.
+By default, `MuAlloy` reads the model from `experiments/models/${model}.als` and generates mutants under `experiments/gen/${model}` directory.
+`MuAlloy` saves the mutant killing test suite at `experiments/gen/tests/${model}.als`.
 The scope used varies for different models.
 For more details, take a look at `models.sh`.

 To generate mutants for all 7 example models, run
 ```Shell